piaudonn/SigninPerformanceData/README.md

 The first scheduled task runs at startup.
 It does the following:
 1. If the `C:\CollectSigninPerformanceData` does not exist, it creates it.
 That is where the scripts and the ETL traces will be saved.
 2. If the `SigninPerformanceData` provider doesn't exist, it creates it.
 The solution uses the `Application` eventlog to generate events with statistics.
-3. Starts and update an ETL trace for the provider `{4F7C073A-65BF-5045-7651-CC53BB272DB5}`.
+3. It starts and updates an ETL trace for the provider `{4F7C073A-65BF-5045-7651-CC53BB272DB5}`.
 It uses `logman.exe`.

 Then at user logon and worksation unlock, the second scheduled task starts.
 It does the following:
 1. It stops the ETL trace using `logman.exe`.
-2. It convert it into a CSV file in the same folder using `tracerpt.exe`.
+2. It converts it into a CSV file in the same folder using `tracerpt.exe`.
-3. It extract the time at which the credential providers are proposed for authentication from the trace.
+3. It extracts the time at which the credential providers are proposed for authentication from the trace.
 4. It looks for the succesful sign-in time in the `Security` eventlog.
 5. It extracts the credential provider used for the signin from the registry key `LogonUI`.
 6. It generates the event 2 in the `Application` eventlog with the statistics for the signin.
-7. It restart the ETL trace using `logman.exe`.
+7. It restarts the ETL trace using `logman.exe`.

 ### Installation